There are few things better in life than having a row with your partner…

 BBQ Boats

-From the same high-five of a company as the hot tub boats, comes this mini fleet of BBQ boats.
-Moored up alongside the Hot Tugs at their West India Quay docks; they’ll fit you and up to 9 friends.
+Moored up alongside the hot tub boats at the West India Quay docks, Skuna’s BBQ boats offer a more clothed alternative: a private boat where you and up to 9 friends can rustle up a BBQ.
 Rock up, and you’ll be given a crash course in boat steering (not literally, calm down) before hopping aboard your craft and scooting around the Canary Wharf canals while scorching your marinade-soaked feast.

-For the times you don’t fancy using your hands or feet, there’s GoBoats, available to hire in Paddington, Kingston, and Canary Wharf.
+For the times you don’t fancy using your hands or feet, there’s GoBoats, available to cast off from four locations in London.
 GoBoats are electric powered, which means you can forget about all the rowing and the peddling and instead, kick back and enjoy a picnic, or a glass of fizz, alongside minimal steering.
-Choose to leave from Paddington and you’ll get to ride up and down the beautiful Regent’s Canal; from Canary Wharf you’ll have access to the London Docklands; whilst from Kingston it’s either all the way to Teddington Lock, or to Molesey Lock, passing Hampton Court Palace along the way.
+Choose to leave from Paddington and you’ll get to ride up and down the beautiful Regent’s Canal; from Canary Wharf you’ll have access to the London Docklands; whilst from Kingston and Thames Ditton it’s either all the way to Teddington Lock, or to Molesey Lock, passing Hampton Court Palace along the way.

 Dulwich Park

 Right in the centre of picturesque Dulwich Village is Dulwich Park – 29 acres of leafy green.
-And right in the middle of Dulwich Park is Dulwich Boating Lake – charming little expanse of water, surrounded by trees, where row boats and pedalos are just £4 every half hour.
+And right in the middle of Dulwich Park is Dulwich Boating Lake – a charming little expanse of water, surrounded by trees, where row boats and pedalos are just £6 every half hour.

 Finsbury Park

 You know what underrated aspect of boating Finsbury Park does better than any other lake?
 Ducks.
 There are tons of them.
 All manner of waterfowl, actually.
 Apparently the water is blessed with “geese, coots, moorhens, grebes, even the fish and terrapins”.
-So when you jump into your trusty craft, they’ll give you a complimentary bag of duckfeed to pass out to your new feathered companions.
-It’s first come, first served, and anyone dressed up as a pirate on Saturdays gets their boat half price.
+So when you jump into your trusty craft, they’ll give you a complimentary bag of duck feed to pass out to your new feathered companions.

 Address: Finsbury Park Boating Lake, London, N4 1EE | Opening times: 12-6pm | Boat capacity: 4 | First come, first served.
 No bookings.